romainkp/stremr/README.md

             gform_MONITOR = gform_MONITOR, params_MONITOR = params_MONITOR)
 ```

 The SuperLearner for TMLE and GCOMP is specified in an identical fashion.
-One needs to specify the relevant parameters and the ensemble models as part of the `params_Q` argument.
+One needs to specify the relevant parameters and the ensemble models as part of the `models` argument.
 However, its currently not possible to save the individual SuperLearner fits of the outcome (Q) model.

 ### Citation